An explicit solution to the weak Schottky problem: Introduction

 The structure of the text is as follows.
-In section 2 we fix the notation and review and extend the results of Fay~\cite{fayriemann} and the third author~\cite{smrelations} on the linear span of Riemann's quartic relations.
-The main technical result here is the doubling proposition~\ref{prop:doubling}, which allows one to pass from relations in genus $g$ to relations in genus $g+1$, and implies proposition~\ref{prop:Rsum}.
-In section 3 we recall the Schottky-Jung proportionalities, and give the explicit formula~\eqref{eq:SJetag} for them for the two-torsion point $\eta_g$.
-In section 4 we briefly recall the well-known expansion of theta constants near the locus of diagonal period matrices.
-In section 5 we recall the notion of Poincar\'e ``infinitesimal" relations for periods of Riemann surfaces near diagonal matrices, and prove theorem~\ref{thm:Poincareholds}, showing that they are in fact valid infinitesimal relations for period matrices of Riemann surfaces.
+In Section 2 we fix the notation and review and extend the results of Fay~\cite{fayriemann} and the third author~\cite{smrelations} on the linear span of Riemann's quartic relations, and show that the identity $R_{34}$ among theta constants holds.
+In Section 3 we recall the Schottky-Jung proportionalities, and give the explicit formula~\eqref{eq:SJetag} for them for the two-torsion point $\eta_g$.
+In Section 4 we briefly recall the well-known expansion of theta constants near the locus of diagonal period matrices.
+In Section 5 we recall Poincar\'e's notion of ``infinitesimal" relations for periods of Riemann surfaces near diagonal matrices, and prove~\Cref{thm:Poincareholds}, proving the generalization of his relations to arbitrary genus.
 The proof is by looking at the lowest order terms of the expansions of our $S_{jk}$.
-Finally, in section 6 we combine all of these ingredients to prove that $S_{jk}$ are locally functionally independent near $\calD_g$, which implies the the main theorem.
+Finally, in Section 6 we combine all of these ingredients to prove that $S_{jk}$ are locally functionally independent near $\calD_g$, which implies our Main Theorem.